mikegioia/libremail/sync/README.md

 Version 1.0.0 of this application supports PHP 5.6, with compatibility for all of the composer dependencies at that snapshot.

-If you like to use that, run the following command:
+If you'd like to use that, run the following command:

 ```
 $> git checkout 1.0.0